fritzthecap/hiking-emergency-alert/README.md

 The first contact will receive it at your scheduled home-time.
 If this contact does not send a reply mail within an hour, the next contact will be alerted.
 This goes on until either a contact replied, or there are no more contacts.
 Of course all intervals and mail texts are configurable.

-It makes sense that you configure yourself as first contact.
-That way you can stop the alert chain if you are just late but not helpless in a ditch without phone connection.
-That will work in case you have your phone with you and can receive and send e-mail on it.
+It makes sense that you configure yourself as first contact when you have a mobile phone that can send and receive e-mails.
+That way you can prevent alert mails using your phone if you are just late but not helpless in a ditch without phone connection.

 Starting with version **1.2** you can stop the alert chain at any time by replying to the mail that gets sent to you on activation, see [issue #15](https://github.com/fritzthecap/hiking-emergency-alert/issues/15).